SylphAI-Inc/AdalFlow/docs/source/developer_notes/agent.rst

     -- Franklin and Graesser (1997)

-Agents are LLM-based and themselves belong to another popular family of LLM applications besides of the well-known RAGs.
+Agents [1]_ are LLM-based and themselves belong to another popular family of LLM applications besides of the well-known RAGs.
 The key on Agents are their ability to reasoning, plannning, and acting via accessible tools.
 In LightRAG, agents are simply a generator which can use tools, take multiple steps(sequential or parallel ) to complete a user query.

 Design
 ----------------
-We will first introduce ``ReAct``[2]_, a general paradigm for building agents with sequential of interleaving thought, action, and observation steps.
+We will first introduce ReAct [2]_, a general paradigm for building agents with sequential of interleaving thought, action, and observation steps.

 - **Thought**: The reasoning to take an action.
 - **Action**: The action to take from a predefined set of actions.
 In particular, it is tools/functional tools we have introduced in :doc:`tools<tool_helper>`.
 - **Observation**: The simplest senario is the execution result of the action in string format.
 To be more robust, this can be anyway you define to pass the right amount of execution information LLM to plan the next step.

 Prompt and Data Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-:const:`components.agent.react.DEFAULT_REACT_AGENT_SYSTEM_PROMPT` is the default prompt for React agent's LLM planner.
+:const:`DEFAULT_REACT_AGENT_SYSTEM_PROMPT<components.agent.react.DEFAULT_REACT_AGENT_SYSTEM_PROMPT>` is the default prompt for React agent's LLM planner.
 Let's go through this template to see how the planner works.

 1. Task description